enasequence/read_docs/upload_01.rst

 7. Use `bye` command to exit the ftp client.

-Using Ftp command line client on Windows
+Using FTP Command Line Client On Windows
 ----------------------------------------

 1. Use FTP command line client on Windows